Orri Tangerines

 Applications

-Orri tangerines are best suited for both raw and cooked applications such as baking and stir-frying.
-The fruit’s balanced flavor makes them suitable for fresh eating, and they are often consumed as a snack, squeezed into juice, used in cocktails, or blended into smoothies.
-Orri tangerines can also be easily segmented and tossed into salads, folded into pitas, mixed into yogurt, used to flavor marinades and vinaigrettes, or chopped into salsa.
-In cooked preparations, Orri tangerine segments can be lightly stir-fried with noodles and vegetables, mixed in with teriyaki, or garnished over fish.
-Orri tangerines can also be incorporated into a variety of dessert recipes including crisps, parfaits, cakes, and compotes.
-Orri tangerines pair well with ginger, turmeric, red onion, beets, avocado, pineapple, kiwi, blueberry, strawberry, romaine lettuce, cilantro, maple syrup, honey, Dijon mustard, feta cheese, meats such as fish, grilled chicken, pork, and steak, almonds, and cashews.
-The fruit will keep 1-2 weeks when stored at room temperature in a cool and dry place and can also be placed in the refrigerator once ripe to extend the storage life for a couple of days.
+Orri tangerines have a primarily sweet, subtly tangy flavor suited for raw and cooked applications.
+The fruit’s balanced taste makes them suitable for fresh eating, and they are often consumed as a snack or refreshing dessert.
+Orri tangerines also have high juice content, able to be utilized for smoothies, fruit punches, and cocktails.
+In fresh preparations, the variety can be easily segmented and tossed into salads, chopped into dips, mixed into slaws, or added to ceviche.
+The fruits can also be stirred into yogurt, used to flavor marinades and vinaigrettes, or chopped into salsa.
+In cooked preparations, Orri tangerine segments can be lightly stir-fried with noodles and vegetables, mixed in with teriyaki, garnished over fish, or added to rice.
+Orri tangerines can also be incorporated into a variety of dessert recipes including crisps, parfaits, cakes, tarts, crème brulee, and compotes or simmered into jams, jellies, and marmalade.
+Orri tangerines pair well with aromatics such as ginger, turmeric, and red onion, beets, avocado, fruits including pineapple, kiwi, blueberry, and strawberry, herbs such as cilantro, basil, parsley, and mint, feta cheese, and nuts such as almonds, peanuts, and cashews.
+Whole, unpeeled Orri tangerines will keep for a few days when stored at room temperature in a cool and dry place.
+The fruits can also be placed in the refrigerator for 1 to 2 weeks.

 Ethnic/Cultural Info